How to send a real number using a single bit (and some shared randomness): Discussion

 \section{Discussion}

-In this paper, we studied upper and lower bounds for the problem of sending a real number using a single bit.
-The goal is to minimize the cost, which is the worst-case variance for unbiased algorithms or the worst-case expected squared error for biased ones.
+\ran{edit discussion. mention that all biased algorithm generalize each other} In this paper, we studied upper and lower bounds for the problem of sending a real number using a single bit.
+The goal is to minimize the cost, which is the worst-case variance for unbiased algorithms, or the worst-case expected squared error for biased ones.
 For all cases, we demonstrated how shared randomness helps to reduce the cost.
-Motivated by real-world applications, we derived algorithms with a bounded number of random bits, that can be as low as a single shared bit.
+Motivated by real-world applications, we derived algorithms with a bounded number of random bits that can be as low as a single shared bit.
 For example, in the unbiased case, using just one shared random bit reduces the variance two-fold compared to randomized rounding (which is optimal when no shared randomness is available).
 Further, using a single byte of shared randomness, our algorithm's variance is within 0.02\% from the state of the art, which uses unbounded shared randomness.
-Our results are also near-optimal in the biased case, with a gap lower than $3.01\%$ between the upper and lower bounds.
-Further, restricting the shared randomness to a single byte increases the cost by less than $1\%$.
-We also studied the special case where the number is guaranteed to be in $\set{0,1/2,1}$, and gave an optimal \mbox{algorithm with a matching lower bound.}
+Our results are also near-optimal in the biased case, with a gap lower than $0.2\%$ between the upper and lower bounds with a single shared random byte.
+Our upper bound is presented \mbox{as a sequence of algorithms, each generalizing the previous while reducing the cost further. }